genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/01_configuring-runtime/09_site-specific.md

 ---
-title: 'Site specific'
+title: 'Site-specific'
-sidebar_label: 'Site specific'
+sidebar_label: 'Site-specific'
 id: site-specific
-keywords: [server, configuration, site specific]
+keywords: [site specific, override, configuration, server]
 tags:
 - site specific
+- override
 - configuration
 - server
 ---

-Site-specific is an area of the run directory where you can override the standard definitions found elsewhere in the application.
+Site-specific is an area of the run directory where you can override the standard definitions found elsewhere in your application.
+By default, its location is:

-The [**genesis-system-definition.kts** file](../../../server/configuring-runtime/system-definitions/) is always found in this area.
-By default, it is located at **_application-name_\server\jvm\_application-name_-site-specific\src\main\resources\cfg**.
+**{application-name}\server\jvm\{application-name}-site-specific**

 ## Changing system definitions
+The [**genesis-system-definition.kts** file](../../../server/configuring-runtime/system-definitions/) is always found in the site-specific folder.

+Within that folder, it is located at:

+ **\src\main\resources\cfg**.

 You can change the settings in the **genesis-system-definition.kts** file to make fundamental changes to your application.
 For example, if you want to change to a different database technology, you can change the `DbLayer` and `DbHost` settings.

 Here is an example where we have changed the underlying technology to Postgres.